 Adidas is following a global fair wage approach to possibly progress on all Fair Wage dimensions.
 It has incorporated this approach in its Human Resources Management Systems in order to monitor individual factories’ wage performance and implement remediation when required.

-After having defined a number of basic principles on Fair wage dimensions, PUMA has carried out different initiatives to implement them on the ground first with Fair Wage assessments across factories in five countries and then through some remediation exercises in few selected suppliers in one country, Indonesia, that led to concrete improvements.
-The assessment exercise was reproduced more recently in 2018 in selected suppliers in Bangladesh and would merit to be followed by remediation again while also being extended to more factories and to more markets.
+After having defined a number of basic principles on Fair wage dimensions, PUMA has carried out different initiatives to implement them on the ground first with Fair Wage assessments across factories in pilot countries and then through some Fair Wage remediation exercises in few selected suppliers, that led to concrete improvements.